 Roman coins have been found all over Scotland and give some indication as to where the Romans traded and lived.
 Most coins in Britain were produced in Rome itself.
+Click the square brackets to get a large map.

 A map of Roman mints in Europe is below